AI and Libraries: Literacy, Ethics, and Responsible Use

 We will explore actionable insights to help navigate the complex ethical questions relating to AI and the unique role of libraries and librarians in addressing them.
 We will discuss practical strategies for integrating AI tools into library and education settings using ethical best practices while empowering users with the knowledge and skills needed to thrive in an AI-driven world.
 And we’ll focus on how libraries can not only adapt to this rapidly changing landscape but can also act as catalysts for knowledge diffusion, shaping a more informed, and innovative future for all of our users.

-Our special conference chair is Chad Mairn, an Information Services Librarian, Assistant Professor, and founder of the Innovation Lab at St. Petersburg College.
+Our special conference chair is Chad Mairn, a Professor, Librarian, and founder of the Innovation Lab at St. Petersburg College.

 We look forward to gathering online with you for this event!